Alasdair Clayre: Early life and career

 Clayre was born in Southampton, Hampshire on 9 October 1935.
 He won a scholarship to Winchester College, where he became head boy, and a further scholarship to Christ Church, Oxford where, as an undergraduate, his intellect was compared to that of Isaiah Berlin.
 He graduated with a congratulatory first class degree - the highest class of degree awarded at Oxford (see British undergraduate degree classification) - and won a Prize Fellowship to All Souls College - one of the highest academic honours in the United Kingdom.

 Clayre recorded two albums of songs including many of his own compositions: Alasdair Clayre (Elektra Records) and Adam and the Beasts (Folkways Records).
 He also appears on the Elektra folk song compilation A Cold Wind Blows.
 His English translation of "La Colombe" (The Dove") by Jacques Brel has been recorded by Judy Collins and Joan Baez.
-Another of his compositions, Train Song, has been recorded by Vashti Bunyan, while Adam and the Beasts has been recorded by Barry Dransfield and Shusha Guppy.
+Another of his compositions, Train Song, has been recorded by Vashti Bunyan (who also co-wrote the song), while Adam and the Beasts has been recorded by Barry Dransfield and Shusha Guppy.